anton2mihail/ExKittens/README.md

 A simple chrome extension that kittenifies all

 ## What it does
+It simply replaces all images in every webpage with images of kittens

+## How to use it
 This chrome extension can be added from the local machine using the developer option in chrome to
 ```
 Load Unpacked